CarlJKurtz/smart-grids/README.md

 Because of its type-first approach the application might enlarge the ```bottom margin``` to fit a whole number of lines into the text area.
 (After all we can't work with half a line of text, can we?)
 This means, that you have to use the new ```bottom margin``` suggested by the application in your layout software.
 This change will never be greater than the ```line height```.

+## What units should I use?
+SmartGrids does not currently support automatic unit conversion as we know it from our Adobe programs.
+This means, that all values must be put in as point values.
+This includes the dimensions and margins of the page.
+Luckily for us, in Adobe InDesign ```1 pt. == 1 px.```.
+This means that when you're setting up a grid for a digital setting in Adobe InDesign you can use pixels and points interchangeably.
+When you're using inches or millimeters you will need to do some conversion.

 ### Required packages
 All packages may be installed via ```pip``` in the console.